Jim Carrey black comedy I Love You Phillip Morris may not get a US cinema release because it contains an explicit gay sex scene.

 Gambia, a mostly Muslim country of 1.7 million people, punishes homosexual acts, even in private, with up to seven years in prison.

-Gambia or face serious consequences if caught.
+leave the Gambia or face serious consequences if caught.
 Any hotel, lodge or motel that lodges this kind of individuals will be closed down, because this act is unlawful.
-We are in a Muslim dominated country and I will not and shall never accept such individuals
+We are in a Muslim dominated country and I will not and shall never accept

 In the wake of their arrests the Foreign Office updated its guidance for British visitors.